CUBRID/cubrid-manual/en/admin/control.rst

 The description of each column is as follows.

-*   shard1: broker name
+*   shard1: The broker name
-*   MODULAR: **SHARD_KEY_MODULS** parameter value of **cubrid_broker.conf**\
+*   MODULAR: The **SHARD_KEY_MODULR** parameter value of **cubrid_broker.conf**
-*   LIBRARY_NAME: **SHARD_KEY_LIBRARY_NAME** parameter value of **cubrid_broker.conf**\
+*   LIBRARY_NAME: The **SHARD_KEY_LIBRARY_NAME** parameter value of **cubrid_broker.conf**
-*   FUNCTION_NAME: **cubrid_broker.conf**\ 의 **SHARD_KEY_FUNCTION_NAME** 파라미터 값
+*   FUNCTION_NAME: The **SHARD_KEY_FUNCTION_NAME** parameter value of **cubrid_broker.conf**
-*   ACTIVE-PROXY: number of proxy processes running
+*   ACTIVE-PROXY: The number of proxy processes which are running
-*   NUM-NO-HINT-ERR-Q: number of queries that failed because the query did not have a shard hint
+*   NUM-NO-HINT-ERR-Q: The number of errored queries because of no shard hints
-*   SHARD STATISTICS: shard ID query information
+*   SHARD STATISTICS: The shard ID query information

-    *   ID: shard DB serial number (shard ID)
+    *   ID: The shard DB serial number (shard ID)
-    *   NUM-KEY-Q: number of query requests with shard key
+    *   NUM-KEY-Q: The number of query requests which include the shard key
-    *   NUM-ID-Q: number of query requests with shard ID
+    *   NUM-ID-Q: The number of query requests which include the shard ID
-    *   NUM-NO-HINT-Q: Number of requests processed by load balancing without hint when SHARD_IGNORE_HINT is set
+    *   NUM-NO-HINT-Q: The number of requests handled by load balancing without hint when **SHARD_IGNORE_HINT** is configured
     *   SUM: NUM-KEY-Q + NUM-ID-Q

-*   NUM_SHARD_Q: Number of query execution requests waiting for SHARD-Q
+*   NUM_SHARD_Q: The number of requests to run queries waiting on SHARD-Q

-    *   PROXY_ID: serial number of proxy
+    *   PROXY_ID: The proxy serial number
-    *   SHARD_ID: serial number of shard DB
+    *   SHARD_ID: The shard DB serial number

 .. _shard-q:

-SHARD-Q stands for Shard Waiting Queue.
-If the SHARD proxy process requests the execution of a query, but there is no SHARD CAS process to handle it, the request for execution of the query is briefly queued at SHARD-Q. As this value increases, it means that the query execution cannot be processed immediately and there are more waiting cases, so it is considered to set the number of MAX_NUM_APPL_SERVER.
+SHARD-Q is an abbreviation of "Shard Waiting Queue".
+If proxy process requested to run the query but there was no CAS process to run this, then this request is waiting on SHARD-Q for a while.
+If the value of SHARD-Q is larger, it means that waiting cases are more.
+Therefore, you can consider to enlarge the value of MAX_NUM_APPL_SERVER.

-The following outputs more detailed SHARD statistics using the **-m** and **-f** options.
-See:ref:`broker-configuration`\ for information on the parameters of the cubrid_broker.conf
+Use the **-m -f** option to display more detailed SHARD statistics information.
+For details on the parameter of **cubrid_broker.conf**, see :ref:`broker-configuration`.

 ::